toludoyin/car-price-prediction/README.md

 # **Car price prediction**
-This notebook analyse car prices of different makers and models with different features and also help users predict car price using the already fuelled data to learn from your new data using the features made available on the web to help determine and predict your car price.

-In otherwords, before the dataset was used for prediction thorough data cleaning and exploration was carried out inorder to achieve a statistical significant result.

-Steps:
+The car price prediction project analyses and predict car prices using the car features as input.

+## Outline of project
-1. Collection and exploration of data
+1. Data Collection

-2. Modelling

-3. Model to pickle

-4. Flask app:

-a. procfile
+2. Data Exploration and Cleaning

+3. Data Analysis

+4. Model Building and Prediction

+5. Deployment to Heroku

+Procfile file
-indicate to heroku which file to start execution from
+* indicate to heroku which file to start execution from which is the app

-b. create requirement.txt
+Requirement.txt
+* Stores all libraries and dependencies used in the project and makes it easier for a third-party to install all libraries

+venv: virtual environment for collecting libraries
-create virtual enviroment (carpredictor) using python3 -m venv(env-name)
+* to create virtual enviroment (carpredictor) using python3 -m venv(env-name)

-activate virtual enviroment using source (env-name)/bin/activate
+* to activate virtual enviroment using source (env-name)/bin/activate

-install libraries and dependencies into requirement.txt using pip freeze > reqirement.txt
+* pip freeze > reqirement.txt

-when clone from git to local machine use pip install -r requirements.txt to install packages
+* when clone from git to local machine use pip install -r requirements.txt to install packages

- c. index.html

- d. app.py

- 5. Heroku: for amazon web service

- Tools:

- Python3

- Notebook-Jupyter

- Framework- Flask

- Frontend- HTML

- Cloud- AWS
+ Design file
+ * used html and bootstrap template

  The website: https://car-prices-prediction-a.herokuapp.com/